Syndicode

 Besides, bespoke software helps them fight off market rivals and become industry leaders.

-This article aims to introduce readers to the custom software product development concept.
+This article aims to introduce readers to the concept of custom software product development.
 Here, we will discuss the main stages of the software development process and the most popular project management models.

 These valuable insights will enable you to derive maximum benefits from the custom software development process.’